2022 / 95 minutes

 This is how Walsh dismantled the opposition, with pointed questions, and it’s a tactic worth noting.
 When your opponents are spouting nonsense, the very best thing you can do is ask them to explain themselves.
 This is also an apologetic tactic with a long pedigree: by one count Jesus, though He was the very source of wisdom Himself, still asked more than 300 questions in the Gospels.
 He wasn’t asking because He was looking for information; His questions were designed to uncover others’ ignorance.

 While He liked asking questions, Jesus did also offer answers.
-The one glaring flaw to this film is that Matt Walsh doesn’t, or at least, he doesn’t give viewers the answers they most need.
+The one glaring flaw in this film is that Matt Walsh doesn’t, or at least, he doesn’t give viewers the answers they most need.
 Fortunately, what Matt won’t explain, God does.
 In the Bible’s first chapter we hear that God assigns gender, and no one else (Gen. 1:27).
 Further on we read that “the fear of the Lord is the beginning of wisdom” (Prov.
 9:10a).
 That, there, explains these dumb geniuses – they’ve rejected God’s Truth, so all they have left to offer is foolishness.

 Why doesn’t Walsh offer God’s Truth?
 As he has explained elsewhere, Walsh doesn’t believe it’s effective to offer biblical answers to people who don’t hold to the Bible.
 However, Walsh does keep pitching logic and reason even though the Left doesn’t hold to those either.
 So why does he bother then?